 English Lord Brett Sinclair and American Danny Wilde are both wealthy playboys, they are teamed together by Judge Fullton to investigate crimes which the police can't solve.
 These two men are complete opposites, but become great friends through their adventures and constantly risk their own lives for one another.
-Written by

 Daniel Bolton <email@example.com>